Understanding Stock Share Terms

 Likewise, if the stock falls out of favor, sellers may have trouble unloading their shares, which would tend to force the price down further and more rapidly than fundamentals might indicate.

 - Watch what restricted shareholders do.
 You can get this information from a variety of online sources.
-Here is a link to MSN Money’s insider trading search function.
+MSN Money has an insider trading search function.
 Just enter a stock symbol and it will return the most recent sales or planned sales by insiders or major shareholders.

 Most of the time, these sales signal nothing of interest to investors.
 When a large number of insiders, especially in young companies, file plans to sell major blocks of stock it could signal trouble.